Eilen-Fonseca-Garrote/Eilen-Fonseca-Garrote/README.md

 # 💫 About Me:
-Computer engineering student  from Cuba<br>passionate about learning about science. <br>Powered by coffee and a passion for programming.
+Computer engineering student  from Cuba<br>passionate for learning about science. <br>Powered by coffee and a passion for programming.
 Dedicated to the craft of building robust and scalable software

 ## 🌐 Socials: